AHS in a Nutshell

 Making America a nation of gardeners, a land of gardens.
 That's our vision.
 Ambitious?
 Sure, but we don't think it's impossible.
 It's what we've been doing for more than 90 years.

 River Farm serves as the headquarters of the American Horticultural Society.
-Situated on 25 acres of landscaped lawns and gardens, it is the perfect place for a day-trip or a wedding!
+Situated on 25 acres of landscaped gardens, it is the perfect place for a day trip or a wedding!

-Members enjoy our award-winning magazine, seed exchange, access to nearly 300 gardens, and more...
+Members enjoy our award-winning magazine, The American Gardener, a seed exchange, free access to nearly 300 public gardens, and more...

 What We Do